 I am talking about the music industry, specifically chorale music.
 I have witnessed the difference of how audiences accept and reject chorale music both here in the Philippines and in Europe.
 I believe that chorale music here in the Philippines is a striving industry as compared to Europe where people of all ages appreciate it.
 I just don’t know why this has been the trend.
 I do believe the industry has been “open” and have been “peering” and “sharing” to improve the craft, yet why does it remain the same?

-There is no problem with the choirs that travel abroad and try their luck their.
+There is no problem with the choirs that travel abroad and try their luck there.
 These choirs are well accepted and appreciated in foreign lands but as the choirs go back to their homeland, what they experience from the local audience is far more different from that abroad.
 Acting globally has indeed elevated choirs to a different experience but the local scene still has a different take on things.

 But Why?